iSadist/portfolio-smart-contracts/README.md

 Migrate to the geth node
 `truffle migrate --network geth`

+# Testing with Ganache UI or ganache-cli
+This one is similar to Geth.

+Start Ganache UI or run
+`ganache-cli`

+Migrate the contract to Ganache
+`truffle migrate --network ganache`

+Run the tests on the Ganache node
+`truffle test --network ganache`

 # Using a test net

-In progress...

- * Sepolia - test net
+Before deploying to the main net, a test net should be used.
+In this project, Sepolia is used.

+Sepolia is a test net, mimicking the Ethereum main net.
+It is set up in *truffle-config.js* under networks > sepolia with its correct data.

+To work properly, it needs an **RPC URL** and a **MNEMONIC** phrase.

+## Getting the Sepolia parameters
+First off, an Infura account is needed to communicate with Ethereum.

+* Setup & Login to Infura account
+* Get RPC URL from Infura
+* Setup .env (from .env.example) file and enter RPC

+Once you have that URL, the mnemonic phrase is needed.
+Any wallet will do, but let's use Meta Mask in this example.

+ * Install Meta Mask plugin
+ * Get Mnemonic from Meta Mask
  * Choose Sepolia in Meta Mask

- * Get Mnemonic from Meta Mask

- * Get RPC URL from Infura

- * Setup .env file and enter RPC
+ * Enter Mnemonic into .env file

 Run the tests on the test net
 `truffle test --network sepolia`